Hello. I write novels and screenplays and very occasionally, short stories and comic-books.

 My latest novel, Palace of Shadows, is out now.

-Palace of Shadows is a standalone gothic novel set in the late Victorian period.
-It was Goldsboro Books’ “Book of the Month”, an “Editor’s Choice” in The Bookseller, and a LoveReading “Star Book” and “Pick of the Month”.
+It’s one of the Guardian’s “Best Thrillers of the Year”, and was selected by Laura Shepherd-Robinson in the Daily Express as one of her Historical Novels of the Year.
+It’s also a Goldsboro Books’ “Book of the Month”, an “Editor’s Choice” in The Bookseller, and a LoveReading “Star Book” and “Pick of the Month”.

 “An absolute triumph.”